 - What format will the data export be in?
 Ie, .csv format, SQL

 Some vendors will say that they’ll give you your data for free- great (get it in writing) – but you have to make sure that the format is usable.
-Most vendors do an SQL dump which means that the data output that is given to you is practically unusable unless you invest further $$$ in unpacking it.

 Make sure you have in print an outline of the data export process, export format and costs associated with it.
 A great vendor will never threaten you or attempt to hold your data hostage in order to keep you.
 Remember that.